Unglenieks/UltrabayRPI/README.md

 We can get +5v power and GND from the Slimline port to power the Pi, but neither the battery interface nor the Slimline port exposes a serial connection to the Ultrabay.
 Maybe one could be hacked in using the battery interface, but I don't know enough about this interface to know if it could be addressed as a COM port in the operating system.
 There isn't a way to make the SATA port function as a COM port either, meaning we have to look elsewhere for a Tx and Rx line.

 To get the device working easily then, we'll have to use an existing USB port to provide our serial interface.
+An external USB Micro-B connector with the Tx and Rx pins wired into GPIO pins 8 and 10 respectively.
+This isn't an optimal solution, but allows us to use the existing USB ports on the machine to interface with the Pi.